calvinmetcalf/intercal/README.txt

 The latest version of INTERCAL is also kept available at the Retrocomputing Museun, http://www.catb.org/retro.

+(Note that the above paragraph appears to be out of date.
+Looking through the alt.lang.intercal archives is usually the best way to find out what the latest version of C-INTERCAL (and you'll find out how to get its rival too, for that matter) is nowadays; they tend to pop up in various unusual places, so giving a URL might be misleading.
+Note also that contact details, and even who to contact, often end up out of date; the newsgroup is also a good way to find out who to contact.)

 There is, in addition, an occasionally active USENET newsgroup devoted to the
 language: alt.lang.intercal.

 			   NOTES ON THE POSIX BUILD

+The configure script in this distribution is called 'config.sh', to be kind to people trying to build under DOS, and also just because we like being different.

 At the top of ick.h are two defines that you may need to remove if you are using lex instead of flex.